sa2c/run-covid/README.md

 `postprocess.sh` combines the parallel outputs into one file per analysis using `parallel-recombination.R`, and then plots and tabulates the results with `UK-view.R`

+## Timings

+Of the seven analysis, analysis 2.2 is currently the longest-running, taking a little over an hour, so will sit on the critical path.
+Assuming the jobs do not need to queue, the full analysis and visualisation will run in 1 hour 14 minutes (1:08 for the simulations, and 6 minutes for the recombination and visualisation).